aerogear/graphback/docs/plugins/graphback-client.md

 ## Graphback CRUD Client plugin

 Graphback client plugin allows users to generate client-side queries based on the model and CRUD settings.
-A Developers can embeed generated queries into their client side applications.
+Developers can embed generated queries into their client-side applications.
-Generated queries are compatible with all major graphql plugins like Apollo and URQL
+Generated queries are compatible with all major GraphQL plugins like Apollo and URQL.

 ## Installation